YouTube-Enhancer/extension/README.md

 - **Remove YouTube `/redirect` URLs**: Enhance link navigation by eliminating YouTube /redirect URLs and get straight to the content you want.

 - **Shorten YouTube video share link**: Enhance your shared YouTube links with a shortened and cleaner appearance, intelligently excluding unnecessary query parameters like `si`, `pp`, and `feature` for a more user-friendly experience.

+- **Skip "Video is paused.
+Continue watching?" popup**: Skips the idle dialog that pauses video playback.

 - **Shorts auto scroll**: Enjoy seamless viewing with automatic scrolling through YouTube Shorts.